Canonical connection on a class of Riemannian almost product manifolds

 where $\nabla$ is the Levi-Civita connection of $g$.
 The tensor $F$ has the following properties:

 The basic classes of the classification in \cite{Sta-Gri} are $\W_1$, $\W_2$ and $\W_3$.
-Their intersection is the class $\W_0$ of the \emph{Riemannian $P$-manifolds}, determined by the condition $F(x,y,z)=0$ or equivalently $\n P=0$.
+Their intersection is the class $\W_0$ of the \emph{Riemannian $P$-manifolds}, determined by the condition $F=0$ or equivalently $\n P=0$.
 In the classification there are include the classes $\W_1\oplus\W_2$, $\W_1\oplus\W_3$, $\W_2\oplus\W_3$ and the class $\W_1\oplus\W_2\oplus\W_3$ of all Riemannian almost product manifolds.

-In the present work we consider manifolds from the class $\W_3$.
+In the present work we consider the manifolds from the class $\W_3$.
 This class is determined by the condition

 where $\mathop{\s}_{x,y,z}$ is the cyclic sum by $x, y, z$.
-This is the only class of the basic classes $\W_1$, $\W_2$ and $\W_3$, where each manifold (which is not Riemannian $P$-manifold) has a nonintegrable almost product structure $P$.
-This means that in $\W_3$ the Nijenhuis tensor $N$, determined by
+This is the only class of the basic classes $\W_1$, $\W_2$ and $\W_3$, where each manifold (which is not a Riemannian $P$-manifold) has a \emph{nonintegrable almost product structure $P$}, i.e. the Nijenhuis tensor $N$, determined by

 is non-zero.

 In \cite{Sta-Gri} it is introduced an \emph{associated tensor} $N^*$ by

 It is proved that the condition \eqref{sigma} is equivalent to $N^*(x,y)=0$.